Gateway Center (Pittsburgh)

-The Gateway Center is a complex of office, residential, and hotel buildings covering 25 acre in Downtown Pittsburgh, Pennsylvania.
+Gateway Center is a complex of office, residential, and hotel buildings covering 25 acre in Downtown Pittsburgh, Pennsylvania.
 It lies between Commonwealth Place and Stanwix Street at the western edge of the central business district, immediately to the east of Point State Park.
 Construction of the Gateway Center was one of the earliest urban renewal projects in the United States and part of Pittsburgh's Renaissance I programs which reshaped large sections of the city.
 The project was developed by the Equitable Life Assurance Society and built between 1950 and 1969.

 In May 2013, the National Park Service designated a historic district named the "Pittsburgh Renaissance Historic District" which encompasses both the Gateway Center and neighboring Point State Park.
 All of the Gateway Center buildings were designated as contributing properties in the district except for one, the former State Office Building, which was considered to have lost its architectural integrity due to a 1980s remodeling.

 History

 Plans were developed during World War II to redevelop the dense and "blighted" forks of the Ohio River into both Point State Park and a "Gateway" of offices.
 It was announced as fully financed on September 21, 1949, when the Equitable Life Assurance Society agreed to underwrite the project after securing lease agreements from Westinghouse, Mellon Financial and other major corporations.
 On May 8, 1950, work began to clear the Gateway Center site for the new development.
 Although mainly a run down warehouse district the Center did require the demolition of the 1904 Beaux Arts 11 floor Wabash Pittsburgh Terminal.

 Most of the existing streets and buildings were wiped away, giving the developers a clean slate to re-imagine the area as a "towers in a park" concept based on the urban planning ideas of Le Corbusier.
 The first three office buildings, One, Two, and Three Gateway Center, were completed in 1952.
-Eggers & Higgins, architects on the Thomas Jefferson Memorial, were the architects for the first three buildings.
+Eggers & Higgins, architects on the Jefferson Memorial, were the architects for the first three buildings.
 The Wyndham Grand Hotel was added in 1959, and Four Gateway Center was completed in 1960.
 The final building in the Gateway Center, the Westinghouse Building, was completed in 1969.
 In 2004, One, Two, Three, and Four Gateway Center were purchased by Hertz Investment Group, a Los Angeles, California, based real estate investment company, for US$55 million.